-Jail and inmate records are official documents of information about a person’s current and sometimes passed inmate status.
-A person who is in jail or considered an inmate is someone deprived of their civil liberties and is on trial for a crime or is serving, which maintains an inmate database that is often searchable online a prison sentence after being convicted of a crime.
+Jail and inmate records are official documents of information about a person’s current and sometimes past inmate status.
+A person who is in jail or considered an inmate is someone who has been deprived of his/her civil liberties while on trial for a crime or while serving after being convicted of a crime.
 The Idaho Department of Corrections

 Idaho Serious Traffic Violation

 Parole records are an official document that includes information about the release of a prisoner who agreed to certain conditions before completion of their maximum sentence.
-While the prisoner is on supervised parole, the board shall need the condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
+While the prisoner is on supervised parole, the board shall require, as a condition of parole, that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
 The board may also impose any conditions of parole it deems to make sure the best interests of the prisoner and the citizens of Idaho are served.

 Idaho Probation Records

 Probation records are official documents that show when a person receives probation as an alternative to prison.
 Probation allows people convicted of a crime in Idaho to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer.
 It is typically issued in proportion to the crime, so the length and nature of probation will differ (sometimes drastically) from case to case.
 Probation typically falls into three categories: minimally supervised, supervised and intensive.
 Intensive probation is a form of very strict probation that emphasizes punishment and control of the offender within the community.